 The New York State Human Rights Law (“NYSHRL”), § 290 et. seq. of the New York Executive Law, mandates that employees be able to work without harassment or discrimination based upon sex, gender identity, pregnancy (including failure to accommodate), disability (including failure to accommodate), race, creed, color, national origin, sexual orientation, military status, age, marital status, domestic violent victim status, predisposing genetic characteristics, prior arrest or conviction record, or familial status.

+The New York State Division of Human Rights is an administrative agency that handles complaints of discrimination.
 You can file a complaint of discrimination at the New York State Division of Human Rights (“NYSDHR”) within one year of the last act of discrimination, or three years if you are claiming sexual harassment.
-If your complaint receives a finding of “probable cause,” you will be entitled to a hearing before an Administrative Law Judge.
-This site will assist you in filing and preparing, a case of employment discrimination at the New York State Division of Human Rights.
+(You may also file a complaint in Supreme Court within 3 years of the date of discrimination).
+An investigator will review your complaint and the Respondent’s position statement.
+If your complaint receives a finding of “probable cause,” you will be entitled to a hearing before an Administrative Law Judge, who may award damages if you can prove that you were discriminated against.